 - Put a coat rack near the front door.
 Right now, your only choices may be to toss your coat on the floor or walk all the way to your bedroom to hang it.
-Make it easy to keep your home clean by putting a coat rack right by your front door.
+Make it easy by putting a coat rack right by your front door.
 You can keep the floor clear without having to walk all the way to the bedroom.

 - Place a hamper in the kitchen to toss dirty bibs and napkins.
 It’s tempting to clutter your kitchen with dirty cloths when your only option is to walk to the hamper.
 Put a hamper nearby where your dirty bibs and cloths can go.

-- Organize books in a book cubby by your kids’ reading area.
+- Organize books in a cubby by your kids’ reading area.
 Instead of tossing books everywhere, place a book cubby near common reading areas.
-After you’re done reading, you’re more likely to place the books back in a box than leaving it lying around.
+After you’re done reading, you’re more likely to place the books back in a bin than leaving it lying around.

-These are a few examples of how we can make it convenient for ourselves to maintain a clean home.
+These are a few examples of how we can make it easy for ourselves to maintain a clean home.
 Build systems so the everyday messes become easier to avoid.

 3. You maintain high standards during difficult times

 Now isn’t the time to worry about keeping your home spotless.
-Putting that pressure on yourself adds stress and burnout.
+Putting that pressure on yourself adds stress and burnout to your mental health.
 Acknowledge that things are hectic and will get back on track when they settle down.
 You don’t need to maintain the same level of standards all the time.